Clever-ISA/Clever-ISA/specs/psABI.md

 ### Calling Convention

+The stack pointer shall be present in `r7` upon entry to a function.

+When calling a function, the stack pointer shall be aligned to 8 bytes.

 #### Type Classification

 For the purposes of determining how to pass a type to a function, or return it from a function, it is necessary to classify the type.
 Classification occurs as defined below.